joshtynjala/actionscript-3.0-developers-guide/display/filtering-display-objects/creating-and-applying-filters.md

 cumulative, sequential manner.
 For example, if a filters array has two elements, a bevel filter added first and a drop shadow filter added second, the drop shadow filter is applied to both the bevel filter and the display object.
-This is because of the drop shadow filter’s second position in the filters array.
+This is because of the drop shadow filter's second position in the filters array.
 If you want to apply filters in a noncumulative manner, apply each filter to a new copy of the display object.

-If you’re only assigning one or a few filters to a display object, you can create the filter instance and assign it to the object in a single statement.
+If you're only assigning one or a few filters to a display object, you can create the filter instance and assign it to the object in a single statement.
 For example, the following line of code applies a blur filter to a display object called `myDisplayObject`: